aanchals14/Empower-HR/README.md

      - 'Male' was replaced with 'M'
      - 'DataScientist' was replaced with 'Data Scientist'
      - 'MarketingAnalyst' was replaced with 'Marketing Analyst'
-  2. For more detailed analysis, the Age and Salary columns were categorized into different groups.
+  2. The Age and Salary columns were categorized into different groups for more detailed analysis.
 These categorizations were designed to facilitate subgroup analyses, enabling the identification of patterns or trends that might not be obvious when considering the entire data set.
      - Age Categories:
          - Less than or equal to 30 years
          - Greater than 30 years